Bringing new ideas to the world of art

-Meanwhile, The MO Museum, opened in 2018, was designed by the renowned international architect Daniel Libeskind to house a private collection of important Lithuanian art.
+Meanwhile, the MO Museum, opened in 2018, was designed by the renowned international architect Daniel Libeskind to house a private collection of important Lithuanian artworks.
 And the response from the local community has been huge, with the museum breaking all previous Lithuanian attendance records.
-And that’s not all – in 2021, MO Museum was awarded the Portimão Museum Prize as the most welcoming and friendly museum in Europe.
+And that’s not all–in 2021, MO Museum was awarded the Portimão Museum Prize as the most welcoming and friendly museum in Europe.

 Lithuanian female creators bring their own twist to classical music

 Lithuanian female composers and performers have a talent for making an impression on the international music stage.
-Three artists, in particular, have received substantial recognition globally for their originality and creativity.
-These are the opera singer Asmik Grigorian, the conductor Mirga Gražinytė-Tyla, and the composer Žibuoklė Martinaitytė.
+Three artists in particular have received substantial recognition globally for their originality and creativity.
+These are the opera singer Asmik Grigorian, conductor Mirga Gražinytė-Tyla, and composer Žibuoklė Martinaitytė.

-Asmik Grigorian is a Lithuanian opera soloist, a founding member of the Vilnius City Opera and a two-time recipient of the Golden Cross of the Stage, the highest theatre award in Lithuania.
-Grigorian was recognized at the International Opera Awards in 2016 as the best young female singer, and in 2019 as female opera soloist of the year.
-That same year, the Austrian Music Theatre Awards honoured her for best leading role for her performance in the opera “Salome” at the Salzburg Festival.
-She continues her soloist career on prestigious world stages – in Vienna, Paris and Madrid.
+Asmik Grigorian is a Lithuanian opera singer, founding member of the Vilnius City Opera and two-time recipient of the Golden Cross of the Stage, the highest theatre award in Lithuania.
+Grigorian was recognized at the International Opera Awards in 2016 as the best young female singer, and in 2019 as the female opera singer of the year.
+That same year, the Austrian Music Theatre Awards honoured her for best leading role for her performance in the opera Salome at the Salzburg Festival.
+She continues her solo career on prestigious world stages–in Vienna, Paris, and Madrid.